Estimating Causal Moderation Effects with Randomized Treatments and Non-Randomized Moderators: Appendix D: Sensitivity Analysis

 In sum, if the true ATME is only half the size of the estimated ATME due to estimation bias caused by an unobserved confounder, the blue level curve depicts how significant that confounder would need to be in terms of its relationship with the moderator of interest and its own impact on the treatment effect.
-Because the blue level curve does not pass through the lower-left box formed by the red and green lines---which may be considered a sensitivity danger zone---the results of this sensitivity analysis can be interpreted as evidence that it is unlikely for there to exist an unobserved confounder significant enough to imply an ATME that is only half the size of the estimated ATME.
+Because the blue level curve does not pass through the lower-left box formed by (below and to the left of) the green and red lines---which may be considered a sensitivity danger zone---the results of this sensitivity analysis can be interpreted as evidence that it is unlikely for there to exist an unobserved confounder significant enough to imply an ATME that is only half the size of the estimated ATME.
 Thus, while the existence of unobserved confounders is virtually certain, we can be relatively confident in the existence of a causal moderation effect of the sort posited by Olken.